jenkinsci/mask-passwords-plugin/CONTRIBUTING.md

 # Contributing to the mask passwords plugin

-Thank you for your interest in contributing to the Jenkins "mask-passworda-plugin"!
-This guide will provide you with the necessary information to get started with contributing to the plugin.
+Thank you for your interest in contributing to the Jenkins "mask passwords plugin"!
+This guide will provide you with the necessary information to contribute to the plugin.

 ## Getting Started